What is Lateral Work?

 How can equestrian psychotherapy help?

 As a rider, most are aware of learning the physical side to riding, such as your riding position, and the aids.
-Equally, keeping yourself and your horse physically fit and well adds to the enjoyment of being able to achieve your goals.
+Also, keeping yourself and your horse physically fit and well adds to the enjoyment of being able to achieve your goals.
 You might aim for a competition, or to be able to hack safely.

 Equally as important is being aware of your thoughts and emotional responses to your horse.
 We will work with getting to know how your nervous system works, alonside your horse’s.